ConstruBay

 Vague answers about subcontractors.
 Who is doing your electrical?
 Your tile?
 If the GC can't name them, they may be using whoever's available rather than a trusted team.

 We're happy to answer any of these questions about our own company.
-That's the standard every contractor should be held to.
+That's the standard every general contractor in Marin County should be held to.
+When you're ready, discuss your project with us — we'll walk through your scope, our process, and what to expect before you sign anything.